Yoga Instructor

 What was your path from practitioner to teacher?

-Asked by RonaLuv over 11 years ago
+Asked by RonaLuv about 12 years ago

 It actually started because of an injury I got from running.
 My knee was hurt, and it became very difficult to walk or do cardiovascular activity.
 A friend of mine recommended a studio in Manhattan that was donation-based.
 I liked the concept and had heard that yoga could really help the process of healing my knee.
 This specific studio really resonated with me particularly because of their philosophy.
 It was important to me at that time in my life to attend a studio that didn't impose any certain spiritual practice, and being supported in that space.
 The teachers were very supportive both physically and (if needed) emotionally.
 My journey was transformative for my life, and I wanted to share that with the world.
 I wanted people to discover that many of the answers to the questions we have are found within the wisdom of our own bodies.